 - 1 stick salted butter divided

 - In a large 5 gallon pot, fill the pot halfway with water.
-Bring to a rolling boil then add in the Vanns Chesapeake Bay Seafood Spice.
+Bring to a rolling boil then add in the two containers of seafood seasonings such as Old Bay.

 - Mix with a large spoon then add in the lemons, garlic bulb, fingerling potatoes, corn, and kielbasa.
 Cook for 20 minutes with lid on.
 Stir occasionally.